cbcommunity/cb-administration-scripts/backup_restore/README.md

 where:
-    -r, --remote        Ip address or the hostname of the remote server to restore the backup on -na, --node-addr    Ip address or the hostname that will be used for Node Url (Server Node Url and Default Sensor Group Url in case of master restore)
-                        Not validated, must be correct IP Address or Hostname that is resolvable on the target machine -u, --user          Remote user to connect with.
+    -r, --remote        Ip address or the hostname of the remote server to restore the backup on -u, --user          Remote user to connect with.
                         If non root user is used to control the cluster or connect to the remote machine this user has to be added to the sudoers file.
                         See the Non-root section below